Toddler Sensory Activities

 There are many books in the library that have themes where only a section of an item is show on one page and your toddler has to guess what the larger object is.
 See if you can find one of these to work through with your toddler.

-Free Monthly Ezine for moms of toddlers
+Free Ezine for moms of toddlers

 Full of themed craft ideas, tips for the toddler years and encouragement for moms!